smartemission/smartemission/docs/platform/installation.rst

 instance.
 A complete monitoring stack is deployed via `docker-compose` based on the `Docker Monitoring Project <https://github.com/vegasbrianc/prometheus/tree/version-2>`_.

-    Prometheus is an open-source systems monitoring and alerting toolkit originally built at SoundCloud.
+    "Prometheus is an open-source systems monitoring and alerting toolkit originally built at SoundCloud.
     Since its inception in 2012, many companies and organizations have adopted Prometheus, and the project has a very active developer and user community.
 It is now a standalone open source project and maintained independently of any company.
-To emphasize this, and to clarify the project's governance structure, Prometheus joined the Cloud Native Computing Foundation in 2016 as the second hosted project, after Kubernetes.
+To emphasize this, and to clarify the project's governance structure, Prometheus joined the Cloud Native Computing Foundation in 2016 as the second hosted project, after Kubernetes."

 Documentation: https://prometheus.io/docs/